The Big Fix (South Park): Plot

 Cannabis farmer Randy Marsh attends an exposition in which he learns that some people are boycotting farms that are not employing people of color.
 Randy speaks with his wife, Sharon, and their children, Shelly and Stan, about their lack of interaction with black people, in particular the fact that Stan never plays with his black classmate, Token Black.
 Stan invites Token and his parents, Steve and Linda Black, to the farm for dinner.
 During dinner, Randy and Stan learn that Token's first name is actually Tolkien, in honor of J. R. R. Tolkien.
 Stan also learns that he was the only one in his class who did not know this; when asking about a shirt Eric Cartman wore that said "Token", Cartman reveals he knew the name's origin but did not know how Tolkien was spelled.
 Steve accepts Randy's invitation to provide financial consulting for his cannabis business, Tegridy Farms, but is later angered to see a Tegridy Farms billboard using his likeness.
 When Randy gives Steve some of the profits resulting from the new ad campaign, Steve realizes that he is being commodified and that Randy is not actually interested in any of his ideas.
 Steve leaves the business.

 Stan goes to a doctor, fearing that he is racist, having thought Tolkien's first name was a reference to tokenism.
 The doctor harshly criticizes Stan for having assumed such a thing, and he breaks the fourth wall to question whether "anyone else" believed the same thing.
-He suggests that Stan should do some reading from the perspective of a black person, but Stan follows that advice too literally and instead reads books by J. R. R. Tolkien, imagining the text being narrated by a racially caricatured black man.
+He suggests that Stan should do some reading from the perspective of a black person, but Stan misinterprets his advice and instead reads books by J. R. R. Tolkien, imagining the text being narrated by a racially caricatured black man.
 In class, Stan shares what he learned from J. R. R. Tolkien's work and suggests that it be made required reading.
 He later addresses a school assembly, declaring it to be J. R. R. Tolkien Appreciation Day, but, when he invites Tolkien up to speak, Tolkien declares that he hates J. R. R. Tolkien's work and the fact that he was named after him.
 Later, at Stan's house, Stan confesses to Tolkien his error regarding Tolkien's name.
 Tolkien says that his parents bought the cannabis farm across the road and named it Credigree Weed.
 Randy is incensed by this, and by the fact that Steve is using Randy's idea of exploiting black culture for profit and speaking in African-American Vernacular English to establish "street cred" with customers.
 Randy kicks Tolkien out of his house, promising to go to war with Steve.
 The episode ends with a gag public service announcement by the doctor, directed to those who thought Tolkien's name was really Token.